 Yes, provided the temperature doesn’t drop too low.
 You do have to accept that there will always be more activity in the compost bin during the summer months than in the winter.
 Warmer conditions mean that the microorganisms and worms will multiply.
 This is the time to expect the best performance that you can get from any compost system.

-The most effective way of making compost year-round is through a tumbler type composter.
+The most effective way of making compost all year round is through a tumbler type composter.
 Introducing air into the waste material will ensure that, whatever life forms are present, they consume and deliver much more efficiently.

 A static bin type composter will generate compost through the summer months.
 To get the best from it you need to remove any made-compost from the base of the bin to allow fresher waste to move down.
 The falling of waste from top to bottom will do much to draw air into the mix and this will accelerate the composting process.